GuitarML/NeuralSeed/README.md

 Neural Seed uses neural networks to emulate amps/pedals on the Daisy Seed hardware by [Electro-Smith](https://www.electro-smith.com/), and the Terrarium pedal by [PedalPCB](https://www.pedalpcb.com/product/pcb351/).
 Models are trained on audio recordings from your amp or pedal, and can be uploaded to the Daisy Seed as firmware.
+NeuralSeed includes several built in amp/pedal models, as well as controls for input/output level, wet/dry mix, and up to 2 parameterized knobs for the selected neural model.
 Effective for Amps/PreAmps (direct out, no cab), Distortion/Overdrive/Boost pedals (non-time based, no Reverb/Delay/Flange/Phaser).

 Start training models for NeuralSeed the easy way using the [Colab Script](https://colab.research.google.com/github/GuitarML/Automated-GuitarAmpModelling/blob/ns-capture/ProteusCapture.ipynb)!

 ![app](https://github.com/GuitarML/NeuralSeed/blob/main/neuralseed.jpg)

 The Daisy Seed is a powerful ARM Cortex-M7 powered board intended for audio effects.
-The Terrarium pcb provides input and output buffers needed for a digital guitar effect pedal.
+The Terrarium pcb provides input and output buffers, as well as connections to the Daisy Seed for up to 6 potentiometer knobs, 4 switches, in/out jacks, and 9v power supply.
 NeuralSeed is the software developed by GuitarML to run on this hardware.
 Total material cost was less than $100 to build a fully capable digital guitar multi-effect.

 ## Technical Info
 In comparison to other GuitarML plugins, Neural Seed is very minimal, running only a LSTM size 7 (by comparison